hakimka/CarND-Vehicle-Detection/README.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Apply a color transform and append binned color features, as well as histograms of color, to  HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.

 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.

+* The training script is located [here](https://github.com/hakimka/CarND-Vehicle-Detection/blob/master/processImageFindCars.ipynb) https://github.com/hakimka/CarND-Vehicle-Detection/blob/master/processImageFindCars.ipynb

-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* The pipeline is run on a video stream  project_video.mp4  with  a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles
+* .
-* Estimate a bounding box for vehicles detected.
+* Bounding box for vehicles detected as displayed on the submission [video](https://github.com/hakimka/CarND-Vehicle-Detection/blob/master/videoOut/project_video.mp4).

 [//]: # (Image References)
 [image1a]: ./writeup/car.png